plexusone/go-opik/presentation.md

 and a README with badges. <break time="800ms"/>
 -->

-# What Claude Opus 4.5 Handled Well 💪
+# What Claude Handled Well 💪

 <center>